mdelorme/cg_referee/README.md

 Generic referee system for Codingame bots.
 The system is as disconnected from a single game as possible, so you have to code an additional game binary that will manage the evolution of the game and tell the referee when a game is over.

 The referee is written in Python.
 It should work on any machine having Python 2.5+ but has been only tested on Linux.
+The referee does not work yet on Python 3, although it could be adapted.
+Unfortunately, all attempts have been ending in failure because of the peculiar serialization used for multiprocessing.
+If anyone wants the challenge, please feel free to fork and add a pull request :)

 **Important note** : This is a work in progress.
 Some features are missing.
 For instance, it is not possible to test position swapping in games yet.

+## Dependencies :

+The referee requires a working version of Python 2.5+.
+Other than that, everything is supposed to be standard in its code, so you should not have to install any additional requirements.

+## List of Engines included in the package :
+ * Ghost in the Cell (Python 3)
+ * Tron (C++)

+If you feel like contributing, feel free to send your engines to me, I'll include them with pleasure to the repo.

 ## Todo list for the next versions :